Abdulwasiu Sowami: Business career

 Sowami began his career with Besse Oil and Services Limited, after which he moved to Cosmos Oil Limited, and later to Ignite Energy Limited.

-In 2019, Hered Femi Otedola’s controlling stake of 75% in Forte Oil PLC a company founded by Otedola through Prudent Energy, which was founded in 2004 by Sowami.
-Subsequently, the company’s name was changed from Forte Oil to Ardova PLC in February 2020 following a stakeholders’ meeting after the acquisition.
+In 2019, Sowami acquired Femi Otedola’s 74.02% controlling stake in Forte Oil PLC.
+The acquisition was executed through Ignite Investments and Commodities Limited, an investment vehicle of Sowami's flagship company, Prudent Energy and Services Limited.
+Following the acquisition, the company was officia rebranded from Forte Oil PLC to Ardova PLC in February 2020.

 Not long after, Enyo, which was established in 2009 and had a total of 95 filling stations across Nigeria, was acquired by Prudent Energy, owned by Sowami, with a 100% equity stake.

 In 2024, his company, Ardova Plc, commissioned a new state-of-the-art lubricant blending plant in Lagos with an annual production capacity of 150 million litres and a storage capacity of 14 million litres.
 This milestone was announced during the AP Lubricant Distributors’ Forum, where it was emphasized that the facility aims to meet the growing market demand and strengthen partnerships with distributors.
 Sowami stated that the plant, capable of producing 20% of Nigeria’s lubricant needs, reflects the company’s commitment to innovation and national development.